So you’re wondering if you can use headphones with a Chromecast because you don’t want to disturb people living with you.

 Yes.
-You can use headphones with a Chromecast by attaching a Bluetooth transmitter to your TV’s 3.5 mm port, using the LocalCast app, or connecting your headphones to Chromecast with Google TV via Bluetooth.
+You can use headphones with a Chromecast by attaching a Bluetooth transmitter to your TV’s 3.5 mm port, use the LocalCast app, or pair Bluetooth headphones to Chromecast with Google TV via Bluetooth.

 I’ll walk you through each of these three options.
 Remember, you can easily connect Bluetooth headphones to the new version of Chromecast, Chromecast with Google TV because it has built-in Bluetooth.